 - Pocket Pets (X-Large): $25

-While pets are not allowed inside Walt Disney World parks, the property is, of course, totally ADA-compliant.
-That means that guests who require trained service animals to assist with disabilities are absolutely welcome to visit the parks with their assistance animals at their side.
-The parks do not allow emotional support animals and restrict service animals to dogs and miniature horses—the only species legally allowed to be designated as trained service animals under the ADA.
+While pets are not allowed inside Walt Disney World parks, the property is ADA-compliant.
+That means that guests who require trained service animals to assist with disabilities are welcome to visit the parks with their assistance animals at their side.
+The parks do not allow emotional support animals and restrict service animals to dogs and miniature horses.

-Translation: In order to qualify as a service animal, a dog must be trained to perform specific tasks that help a person with a disability navigate their daily life.
+In order to qualify as a service animal, a dog must be trained to perform specific tasks that help a person with a disability navigate their daily life.
 Also, even task-trained service animals only qualify for ADA protections when they're accompanying the human they've been trained to assist.
 There are a lot of common misconceptions about service dogs, thanks in large part to confusion about the differences between service animals, emotional support animals, and therapy dogs.
-We have an in-depth breakdown of the differences here, which is worth reviewing if you're unsure what category your helpful doggo falls into.

 Another rule: Cast Members are not able to take control of service animals.
 This one probably feels like a given for anyone with a service animal (most of whom would never want to be separated from their assistance animal to begin with, for obvious reasons), but it's one of the few rules Disney specifically calls out in its service animal policy online.